 As an editor, it's my job to bring your manuscript to the next level, while keeping in mind that this is your story, not mine.
 Any suggestions I make are simply that, editorial suggestions.
 Ultimately, your story should fit your vision and be a reflection of you.
-I strongly believe in providing both positive and negative feedback--not because I'm trying to stroke your ego or get a bigger paycheck--but because it is just as important to know what is working as it is to know what isn't.
-I help you fully harness your strengths and strengthen your weaknesses, providing not only advice on the manuscript itself, but ideas on how you, the writer, can take your writing to the next level (if you so desire).
+I strongly believe in providing both positive and negative feedback because it is just as important to know what is working as it is to know what isn't.
+I help you fully harness your strengths and strengthen your weaknesses, providing not only advice on the manuscript itself, but ideas on how you, the writer, can take your writing to the next level.

-With all that said, I work for you and will tweak my approach to suit what you are looking for, whether it's simply fixing typos or as content specific as refining relationships between characters.
+With all that said, I work for you and will tweak my approach to suit what you are looking for, whether it's improving dialogue or refining theme.